mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ## Managing Company Identities

-At Company level, inside the Company Overview, a Company Owner has visibility of the Identity and Access Management (IAM) section.
-In particular, from the **Identities portal**, a Company Owner can manage all identity permissions and regulate their access to the resources of the Company.
+At Company level, inside the Company Overview, a Company Owner has visibility of the Access Management section.
+In particular, from the **IAM portal**, a Company Owner can manage all identity permissions and regulate their access to the resources of the Company.

 ![Company Identities table](./img/manage-identities/identities-portal.png)